Environmental-Informatics/assignment-01/README.md

 1. **Think Python Chapter 3: Exercises 3.2** \[15 pts; do parts 1 through 4 and submit script for part 4, do not write "do_four" script\].

    - **Note:** In earlier editions of  the Think Python book this problem was numbered Exercise 3.4, as activities within the chapter were also numbered and the first exercise at the end of the chapter was not numbered starting at 1.
-Make sure that you submit the program called "do_four".
+Make sure that you submit the program called "do_twice" as defined in part 4.
    - Save your program as Exercise_3.2.py (if using Python directly) or Exercise_3.2.ipynb (if using Jupyter Notebook) for submission.

 2. **Think Python Chapter 3: Exercise 3.3.**